CausalInference/pygformula/docs/source/index.rst

 Welcome to pygformula's documentation!
 ======================================

-The `pygformula <https://github.com/CausalInference/pygformula>`_ is a python package that implements the parametric g-formula method to estimate the effects of sustained treatment strategies from observational data with time-varying treatments, confounders, and outcomes [1]_ [2]_.
+The `pygformula <https://github.com/CausalInference/pygformula>`_ package implements the parametric g-formula algorithm [1]_ [2]_.
+The g-formula can be used to estimate the causal effects of hypothetical time-varying treatment interventions on the mean or risk of an outcome from longitudinal data with time-varying confounding.

-Specifically, this package implements the noniterative conditional expectation (NICE) estimator of parametric g-formula which accommodates different types of covariates, different types of outcomes, different types of interventions, as well as more complicated scenarios such as competing event, censoring event and visit process.
+This package allows: 1) binary or continuous/multi-level time-varying treatments; 2) different types of outcomes (survival or continuous/binary end of follow-up); 3) data with competing events or truncation by death and loss to follow-up and other types of censoring events; 4) different options for handling competing events in the case of survival outcomes; 5) a random measurement/visit process; 6) joint interventions on multiple treatments; and

-The goal of this package is to give an easy and convenient tool for users to perform data analysis based on the parametric g-formula method in python.
+7) general incorporation of a priori knowledge of the data structure.

-You can have a quick understanding of how to use the pygformula by going through a simple example in :doc:`Get Started`.
+For a quick review of how to use the pygformula, see a simple example in :doc:`Get Started`.
-If you want to perform a more specific analysis, please see :doc:`Specifications/index` in which you will learn how to specify each module in the usage of the package.
+For a detailed list of options, see :doc:`Specifications/index`.

 .. toctree::